no more guesswork

 Laying bark chippings is a straightforward weekend job.
 I’ve done this dozens of times for clients and in my own garden, and the preparation is what separates a path that looks great for years from one that’s overrun with weeds in three months.

 For paths and driveways, walk along the surface to press the bark down gently.
 This helps it settle and reduces the amount of initial sinkage.
-Do not use a roller or plate compactor — you want the bark to remain loose enough to drain freely.
-For play areas, do not compact at all; the shock-absorbing properties depend on the bark staying loose.
-After 2–4 weeks, check the depth and top up any areas that have settled below the target.
+Do not use a roller or plate compactor: you want the bark to remain loose enough to drain freely.
+For a play area, follow the installation, compaction, inspection and replenishment instructions in the equipment specification and chosen product documentation; do not apply the path method or a generic waiting period.54

 Need to work out how much bark this will take?
 Use the calculator at the top of this page, or check our mulch calculator if you’re covering garden beds with finer bark mulch.